-On the local level, planning new developments and communities with the existence of pedestrian and bicycle friendly routes will serve to attract the attention of developers seeking to take advantage of the growing number of people desiring to reduce the time spent in their cars.
+On the local level, as new developments and communities are planned, the existence of pedestrian and bicycle friendly routes will serve to attract the attention of developers seeking to take advantage of the growing number of people desiring to reduce the time spent in their cars.
 Already, the issue of designing walkable and bikeable projects in Oconee County is of growing interest for developers, with the trend expected to continue.
 Given the growing emphasis on physical activity and healthy lifestyles across America, projects that meet such expectations are likely to prove to be more successful than those that fail to recognize the change.
 As these are currently only individual efforts initiated by private entities, however, there remains a lack of connectivity between most of these and existing development.
 As a result, a major priority for Oconee County is to begin looking for ways to establish a network of trails and paths, situated to allow for the expansion of pedestrian and bicycle routes into areas of existing development.

 This effort to expand connectivity should not be undertaken without due diligence, however, for there are problematic issues facing any community attempting to become more friendly to non-motor transport.
-Adding a few sidewalks or bike lanes many times changes the character of a community for the better, allowing for a reduction in vehicle traffic helps to quiet the area, encourages greater interaction of neighbors who pass on the sidewalk instead of in a car, and provides a sense of community.
-On the other hand, potential liabilities may overshadow, or at least limit, any derived benefits.
-For example, beyond basic maintenance costs, particularly in more densely developed areas along major traffic corridors, the decision to encourage people to travel in close proximity to vehicles must be couched with consideration for their safety; the least of these concerns include accommodations necessary to allow for pedestrians to cross safely from one side of the highway to the other.
+In some areas, simply adding a few sidewalks or bike lanes is sufficient, and desirable, for such facilities many times change the character of a community for the better, allowing for a reduction in vehicle traffic that not only helps to quiet areas, but also encourages greater interaction of neighbors as they meet face to face instead of in moving cars.
+But in other areas, there are potential liabilities that may overshadow, or at least limit, any derived benefits.
+For example, beyond basic maintenance costs, particularly in more densely developed areas along major traffic corridors, the decision to encourage people to travel in close proximity to vehicles must be considered for their safety; the least of these concerns include accommodations necessary to allow for pedestrians to cross safely from one side of the highway to the other.
 Typically, this means adding a crosswalk, traffic lights, and possibly establishing a speed control zone.
-Of course, while improving pedestrian safety, such measures will often impede the free flow of traffic.
+While improving pedestrian safety, such measures will in most cases impede the free flow of traffic.
 As a result, as we move forward with becoming more pedestrian friendly, it is important that we review proposed changes from a holistic viewpoint, recognizing that while the establishment of routes designed to encourage foot traffic are increasingly popular and desirable for a number of reasons, there is an interconnection of all aspects of our transportation system.
 This demands that before undertaking any significant change in our focus on transportation facilities, we conduct a comprehensive feasibility study to determine where, and in what form, pedestrian routes will not only work, but will enhance the lifestyles in the greatest manner possible for the investment required to accomplish the changes.